 Falmouth is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 31,524 people and seven constituent neighborhoods, Falmouth is the 52nd largest community in Massachusetts.

 Housing costs in Falmouth are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns, Falmouth isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Falmouth are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Falmouth is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Falmouth is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Falmouth who work in office and administrative support (11.19%), sales jobs (10.47%), and management occupations (8.77%).
+There are especially a lot of people living in Falmouth who work in office and administrative support (11.64%), sales jobs (11.00%), and management occupations (9.49%).

 And if you like science, one thing you'll find is that Falmouth has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Another notable thing is that Falmouth is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Falmouth’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.